Registration Code: AMMILHIST

 Prerequisites: None

-Fulfills: Humanities Elective
+Fulfills: ASMSA: Humanities Elective; ADE: Elective

 Concurrent Credit: None